hckiang/nsim/README.md

 years despite our requests.

 If you are from the company and want me to take down this repo, please tell me which patent I am infringing, or any legal reasons that I should.
-I will be happy to take this down if it is convincing – and please consider releasing a Linux version and *take your bug report emails seriously*.
+This software is published in Sweden, not in Hong Kong.
+I will be happy to take this down if your reason is convincing – and please consider releasing a Linux version and *take your bug report emails seriously*.
+If you sell a Linux version and it works (unlike the Android version which crashes often) then I will consider buying.

 # Prerequisites